jorvis/GALES/README.md

-# FALCON
+# GALES
-Flexible Annotation Logic CONtrol system (FALCON): Annotate a genome locally or in the cloud in minutes.
+Genomic Annotation Logic and Execution System (GALES): Annotate a genome locally or in the cloud in minutes.

 ## Getting Started